 Public involvement is a key component to any PD&E Study.
 There will be continuous community outreach and stakeholder coordination throughout the study process.
 The following public meetings have been held or will be held for this project:

 - The Kick-Off Meeting was held on November 3, 2016 with elected and appointed officials and agencies to apprise them of the specific project location, project status and schedule, and to receive their comments.

 - The Public Kick-Off meeting was held on November 9, 2016 to introduce the project to the local stakeholders and the general public and to solicit local comments and concerns on the potential improvements.

 - The Alternatives Public Meeting will be scheduled for September 2017.

 In addition to the scheduled public meetings, it is anticipated that there will be up to three additional meetings held for elected and appointed officials, public agencies, and civic groups.
 The purpose of these meetings will be to apprise the attendees of the project status and specific location and design concepts, as well as to receive input from the public.
-If you or your organization would like to schedule a meeting about the study, please contact Scott Thurman, FDOT Project Manager.
+If you or your organization would like to schedule a meeting about the study, please contact Anson Sonnett, FDOT Project Manager.
 To view the Complete Public Involvement Plan, click here.